greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/load/topics/g-loading-data-with-gpload.html.md

 ## <a id="du168147"></a>To use gpload

 1. Ensure that your environment is set up to run `gpload`.
-Some dependent files from your Greenplum Database installation are required, such as gpfdist and Python, as well as network access to the Greenplum segment hosts.
+Some dependent files from your Greenplum Database installation are required, such as gpfdist and Python 3, as well as network access to the Greenplum segment hosts.
+On Windows clients, `gpload` also requires that you install the following packages:

-    See the *Greenplum Database Reference Guide* for details.
+    ```
+    pip install psycopg2 pyyaml
+    ```

 2. Create your load control file.
 This is a YAML-formatted file that specifies the Greenplum Database connection information, gpfdist configuration information, external table options, and data format.